 For an adventure deep in the jungles of Mexico, plan a visit to the Mayan ruins at Calakmul.
 Located in the Calakmul Biosphere Reserve, this ancient Mayan city is actually only 20 miles from the Guatemalan border.

-Due to its remote location, it’s far less visited than the other Mayan ruins in Mexico that we’ve mentioned.
+Due to its remote location, it’s far less visited than the other Mayan ruins that we’ve mentioned.

 That said, a visit to Calakmul is well worth the effort.
 Over 6,700 buildings have been discovered here, attesting to how large this city was.
 What’s more, some of the details in these buildings have been well-preserved!

 Calakmul is also home to the tallest pyramid in the Yucatan Peninsula; it’s also the second-tallest Mayan pyramid that’s been discovered.
 Even better: you can actually climb up this pyramid!